Genymobile/scrcpy/DEVELOP.md

 On SDL event, received on the main thread, the [input manager][inputmanager] creates appropriate [_control events_][controlevent].
 It is responsible to convert SDL events to Android events (using [convert]).
-It pushes the _control events_ to a blocking queue hold by the controller.
+It pushes the _control events_ to a queue hold by the controller.
 On its own thread, the controller takes events from the queue, that it serializes and sends to the client.

 [controller]: https://github.com/Genymobile/scrcpy/blob/v1.8/app/src/controller.h
 [controlevent]: https://github.com/Genymobile/scrcpy/blob/v1.8/app/src/control_event.h